sailingdev/laravel-vue-datatable/README.md

 # Laravel Vue Datatable
-A Vue.js datatable component for Laravel that works with Bootstrap & Tailwind by default.
+A Vue.js datatable component for Laravel that works with Bootstrap & Tailwind CSS by default.

 ## Requirements